Did you recently change your name due to marriage, divorce, or court order and need to update your passport?

 You can take a photo yourself as long as it follows the U.S. Department of State's guidelines.

-You can also get a passport photo taken for you at places like CVS, The UPS Store, Walgreens, and Walmart.
+You can also get a passport photo taken at CVS, UPS Store, Walgreens, or Walmart.

 Make sure your photo follows the Passport Photo Guidelines.
 The most basic requirements are:

-• Print photo on matte or glossy photo paper quality
+- Print photo on matte or glossy photo paper

-• Do not apply any filters or edits to your picture (expect to remove red-eye)
+- Do not apply any filters or edits (except to remove red-eye)

-• Photos with rips, tears, scratches, or any other defects will not be accepted
+- Photos with rips, tears, scratches, or other defects will not be accepted

 5. Decide if you want to pay for expedited service